How to spool a baitcasting reel? Lightweight precision Roro Spool is your best choice.

-Q1: Which size of BFS spool should I buy?
+Q1: How do I determine which size of BFS spool to buy?

-The performances of the spools on the applicable model list have been tested and qualities are guaranteed.
-However, we could not promise the same performance on the other reels with the same size spools.
+A: The spools on the applicable model list have been tested and guaranteed for quality.
+We cannot promise the same performance for other reels with the same size spools.

-Q4.
-Is any spool bearing coming with the Roro X Spool?
-Do I need to buy it separately?
+Q4: Does the Roro X Spool come with a spool bearing?
+Do I need to buy one separately?

-Our Roro X Spool comes with one Roro stainless steel bearing.
-This stainless steel bearing is a micro BFS bearing.
+A: Yes, our Roro X Spool comes with one Roro stainless steel bearing, which is a micro BFS bearing.

-Q5.
-Do you suggest a change of the stock Roro X Spool stainless steel bearing to a Hybrid Ceramic ball SIC bearing?
+Q5: Do you recommend replacing the stock Roro X Spool stainless steel bearing with a Hybrid Ceramic ball SIC bearing?

-Our Roro stainless steel bearings preform very well.
-However, if you strive for perfect bait finesse special that emphasizes lightweight and response, we suggest to use the Roro SIC Ceramic Ball Spool Bearings.
+A: Our Roro stainless steel bearings perform well, but if you want a perfect bait finesse special emphasizing lightweight and response, we suggest using the Roro SIC Ceramic Ball Spool Bearings.

-Q6.
-Do I need to change the side plate bearing of my stock factory reel?
+Q6: Do I need to replace the side plate bearing of my stock factory reel?

-Scenario 1: Roro X Spool with BFS stainless steel bearing + Roro stainless steel bearing for side plate
+1) Roro X Spool with BFS stainless steel bearing + Roro stainless steel bearing for side plate,

-Scenario 2: Roro X Spool with BFS Roro SIC bearing + Roro SIC bearing for side plate
+or 2) Roro X Spool with BFS Roro SIC bearing + Roro SIC bearing for side plate.

-Q7.
-There are two inductors for Roro X Spool, which one should I choose?
+Q7: There are two inductors for the Roro X Spool, which one should I choose?